How to help Hurricane Melissa victims

 CNN Impact Your World

-(CNN) — Hurricane Melissa hit Jamaica with the strength of a Category 5 storm bringing 180 mph winds, torrential rain and flooding.
-The storm is now heading towards Cuba with a Category 4 strength.
+(CNN) — Hurricane Melissa hit Jamaica with the strength of a Category 5 storm bringing 185 mph winds, torrential rain and flooding.
+It also made landfall in Cuba early Wednesday as an “extremely dangerous” Category 3 hurricane.

 It is one of the strongest storms to ever hit the country and could “reshape Jamaica for years to come.”